Shopify/ruby-lsp/jekyll/design-and-roadmap.markdown

 - [Add rename support]
 - [Add show type hierarchy support]
 - [Show index view on the VS Code extension allowing users to browse indexed gems]
-- Remove custom bundle in favor of using bundler-compose
 - [Add more refactoring code actions such as extract to method, extract to class/module, etc]
 - [Explore speeding up indexing by caching the index for gems]
 - Explore speeding up indexing by making Prism AST allocations lazy